Who We Are

 A Certified Public Accountant, Leah specializes in financial analysis and reporting, operations management, and policies and procedures.
 Before joining Arke in 2017, Leah spent nearly 10 years as a senior tax manager at Windham Brannon, an Atlanta-based CPA firm.

-She’s a graduate of Georgia Southern University, where she earned a bachelor’s in business administration.
+Leah is a graduate of Georgia Southern University, where she earned a bachelor’s in business administration.
 In her free time, Leah enjoys reading, gardening and spending time with her family.
 She also participates in charitable endeavors that focus on animal education and rescue as well as domestic violence.

 Margaret Wise is VP of Strategy at Arke, where she manages the company’s key relationships and events to facilitate its continued growth.
 She’s also a Sitecore Strategy MVP.

 Margaret joined the company as senior director of strategic alliances in 2014 from Edgewater Fullscope (formerly Zero2Ten), a Microsoft Dynamics 365 Partner.

 She manages all of Arke’s strategic partnerships with consultants, agency partners, analysts and vendors, including Sitecore, Microsoft, Adobe, Salesforce, Coveo, and SessionM.
 She also manages the company’s strategic marketing, including collaborative events and marketing with partners.

 Through her writing, speaking engagements, and leadership at Arke’s annual customer conference, Margaret has cultivated a role as a brand experience thought leader.
 She keeps clients aware of expectations and trends and helps them optimize and strategically integrate the technologies in which they have invested.